Noel-Teens/QuizSphinx/README.md

 ## 🎮 Overview

-**Quiz Master** is a learning game development project that creates an engaging quiz experience with a polished, modern user interface.
+**Quiz Sphinx** is a learning game development project that creates an engaging quiz experience with a polished, modern user interface.
 The project emphasizes clean game design patterns, effective use of Unity's rendering capabilities, and interactive gameplay mechanics.
 It serves as both a playable game and a reference implementation for game development best practices.

 ### Target Audience